rurban/ctl/docs/forward_list.md

     assign (A* self, size_t count, T value) assign_generic (A* self, GI* range)

 resizes and sets count elements to the value.
+(NY)

     A copy (A* self)